jgneff/openjdk/README.md

 OpenJDK 64-Bit Server VM (build 23.0.2+7-snap, mixed mode, sharing)
 ```

-Most desktop installations will already have the libraries required by the JDK tools, but the `jlink` and `jpackage` programs require two additional packages when they run outside of the Snap package container.
-They both need the `objcopy` program from the `binutils` package to create the custom run-time image, and the `jpackage` program needs the `fakeroot` package to create a Debian package.

-Without these extra packages, you'll see error messages like the following:
+Most desktop systems will include all of the packages needed to run the JDK tools, except for one: the `binutils` package required by `jlink`.
+The `jlink` program needs the `objcopy` command from `binutils` to create a custom run-time image.
+Without the extra package, you'll see an error message like the following:

 ```console
 $ $JAVA_HOME/bin/jlink ...